Marion, Pennsylvania

 Marion is an unincorporated community and census-designated place (CDP) in Franklin County, Pennsylvania, United States.
 As of the 2020 census, the population was 851.

-It lies along U.S. Route 11, 6 mi south of Chambersburg and 5 mi north of Greencastle.
+It lies along U.S. Route 11, 6 mi south of Chambersburg and 5 mi north of Greencastle, in the southwest corner of Guilford Township.
 Interstate 81 passes along the eastern edge of the community, with access from Exit 10 (Pennsylvania Route 914).
 I-81 leads northeastward 37 mi to Carlisle and south 17 mi to Hagerstown, Maryland.

 Marion was originally called Independence, and under the latter name was laid out circa 1810.
 A post office called Marion has been in operation since 1833.
 The present name is after Francis Marion, army officer during the American Revolutionary War, known as the Swamp Fox.